Skip to main content

 Brouwerij ‘t IJ

-Located in a former bathhouse in Amsterdam-Oost, this small-scale brewery founded by musician Kasper Peterson has been busy brewing a range of speciality beers since 1985.
+Located in a former bathhouse in Amsterdam-Oost, Brouwerij ‘t IJ is a small-scale brewery founded by musician Kasper Peterson.
+It has been busy brewing a range of speciality beers since 1985.
 The famed windmill next door--the biggest one in the country--has become a trademark symbol of Brouwerij ‘t IJ ever since.
 A tour of the facilities is available, topped off by a free beer of your choice.
 Their second taproom, ‘t Blauwe Theehuis, boasts a giant terrace with Vondelpark views and an extensive food menu.
 Grab a glass of IJwit, one of Amsterdam’s most popular craft beers, and be prepared to spend a couple of hours in good company.

 Oedipus Brewing